MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 - Reviewing and confirming the sales quotes and order, along with outgoing emails created by the Sales Order Agent for the customer.
 - Providing assistance to the Sales Order Agent for fixing a problem.

+> [!NOTE]
-The review steps depend on how the Sales Order Agent is configured.
+> You might not need to review sales quotes and orders depending on how an admin configures the Sales Order Agent.

 Steps requiring intervention are listed under **Needs Attention** in the **Tasks** view.
 To review a step:

 1. In **Task** view, select the step requesting review or assistance.